 Jim Johannson is USA Hockey's assistant executive director of hockey operations.

-He is the general manager of the U.S. National Junior Team for the seventh straight year, having helped guide Team USA to gold medals at the 2013 International Ice Hockey Federation World Junior Championship in Ufa, Russia and the 2010 IIHF World Junior Championship in Regina and Saskatoon, Saskatchewan.
+He has served as the general manager of the U.S. National Junior Team for the seven straight years, having helped guide Team USA to gold medals at the 2017 International Ice Hockey Federation World Junior Championship in Montreal and Toronto, Canada, 2013 IIHF World Junior Championship in Ufa, Russia and the 2010 IIHF World Junior Championship in Regina and Saskatoon, Saskatchewan.
 Also, Team USA won a a bronze medal at the 2011 IIHF World Junior Championship in Buffalo, New York.
 Overall, he has served on the staff of 14 U.S. National Junior Teams.

 A two-time U.S. Olympian (1988, 1992), Johannson brings extensive experience in international ice hockey both as a player and administrator.
 He was the assistant executive director of hockey operations for the 2014 U.S. Olympic Men's Ice Hockey Team.
 He was on the management team for the U.S. Olympic Men’s Ice Hockey Team that won the silver medal at the 2010 Olympic Winter Games in Vancouver, British Columbia.
 In addition, he served as the senior director of hockey operations for Team USA at the 2006 Olympic Winter Games in Torino, Italy, and was the team leader for the silver medal-winning 2002 U.S. Olympic Men’s Ice Hockey Team in Salt Lake City, Utah.